 Let’s face it—most of us treat our garages like that one junk drawer in the kitchen.
 You know, the one filled with random cords, half-used paint cans, and that thing you swear you’ll need someday?
 But what if we told you that cluttered garage could become your favorite room in the house?
 No, we’re not pulling your leg.
 Converting a garage into a living space isn’t just a trend; it’s a game-changer for adding square footage, boosting your home’s value, or even creating a rental unit.
-And hey, if you’re in Los Angeles, A1 ADU Contractor Los Angeles has been turning these “meh” spaces into “whoa!” moments for years.
+And hey, if you’re in Los Angeles, A1 ADU Contractor has been turning these “meh” spaces into “whoa!” moments for years.
 Ready to rethink your garage?
 Let’s roll.

 Step 1: Dream Big (But Check the Rules First)